SonarSource/sonar-iac/README.md

   ./gradlew :its:ruling:integrationTest -DkeepSonarqubeRunning=true
   ```

-SonarQube's URL can be found in the logs of the test execution, and the instance can be stopped at any time by pressing "Ctrl+C".
+The SonarQube URL can be found in the logs of the test execution, and the instance can be stopped at any time by pressing "Ctrl+C".

 #### Plugin integration tests